musejs/scenic-route/README.md

 };
 route.controller('/greeting', 'GreetingController', controller_options);
 ```
-The above route definition adds a middleware specific to "greeting/hi", and also names "greeting/hola" as "spanish-hello".
+The above route definition adds a middleware specific to "/greeting/hi", and also names "/greeting/hola" as "spanish-hello".

 #### Enabling `route.controller`

 In order to enable `route.controller` support, you must supply a `controllerHandler`,
 which is a function that is provided with a controller's name, and must then generate a plain javascript object,
-whose keys are the method names of the controller, and values are the action action function.
+whose keys are the method names of the controller, and values are the action function.

 A `controllerHandler` can be supplied either as the second argument in the scenic-route factory function, or if you already have
 a `ScenicRoute` class, by supplying it to `ScenicRoute.controllerHandler(closure)`.